seagle0128/doom-modeline/README.md

    conflict with `all-the-icons`.
 The workaround is [here](https://github.com/seagle0128/doom-modeline/issues/278#issuecomment-569510336).

+   In terminal mode, no icons or bars will be displayed, even though `all-the-icons` fonts are installed successfully, and `doom-modeline-icon` is non-nil.

 1. I am experiencing the laggy issue, how to resolve it?

    Add this configuration into your init file: